isaacdpierce/React-Grider-2/NOTES.md

 4) reducers can choose (depending on the action) to return a different piece of state
 5) the newly returned piece of state gets piped in to the Application state
 6) the application state gets piped into the React Application which causes all the components to re-render

+- bindActionCreator + dispatch makes sure the action is 'dispatched' to all the reducers
+- Actions normally have 2 values
+  1) a type
+  2) a payload - further clarifies the conditions of the action being triggered

+- every Action must have a type that describes the purpose of the action